Jessica Grounds, EML ’12

 On our trip to Cape Town, South Africa, we were tasked with consulting various companies and NGOs in the country.
 My team produced research and a presentation for a fascinating NGO doing work in South Africa and across the continent.
 It was wonderful to get to know a country's challenges and culture through the process of helping an organization there.
 I also learned so much about the history and hurdles that South Africa has faced and still faces.

 How has your Georgetown McDonough education affected your career?

-What would you tell a prospective student thinking about enrolling in the GEMBA program?
+What would you tell a prospective student thinking about enrolling in the EML program?

 This program is wonderful if you have a strong sense of who you are but want to be challenged to find your next step.
 It will make you stretch and grow in ways you will not expect.
 I am more than thrilled with my experience at Georgetown McDonough's Executive's Master's in Leadership program.

 At Georgetown McDonough, leaders never graduate.
 Executive degree program students have access to a wide, growing network of distinguished Georgetown alumni and faculty from around the world who are leaders in a wide range of industries.

 When students complete their degrees, they leave with an open invitation to return to Executive Education classrooms to refresh their knowledge and reconnect with faculty.
 Opportunities are available for executive education degree program alumni to:

 - Audit elective courses on a space-